-Introduction to the profession and school settings is supported by practicum placements in a school setting (elementary level in the fall; secondary level in the spring).
-Students work primarily with general education classroom teachers, but also interact with credentialed school psychologists, and are provided weekly group supervision (EDUC 213L) from program faculty.
+Pre-Practicum: Elementary, Middle & High School settings (fall and spring) EDUC 313A/B Introduction to the profession and school settings is supported by placements in a school setting (elementary level in the fall; secondary level in the spring).
+Students work primarily with general education classroom teachers, but also interact with credentialed school psychologists, and are provided weekly group supervision (EDUC 313A and 313B) from licensed program faculty.